Twin masures associated with Kac-Moody groups over Laurent polynomials: Split Kac-Moody groups over valued fields and masures

 \subsubsection{The completion $\g G^ {pma}$ of the Kac-Moody group $\g G$}

 In order to study the group $G=\g G(\shk)$ (for $\shk$ a field), we consider the group-functor homomorphism $\qi:\g G \to \g G^{pma}$ from $\g G$ to the (positive) completion $\g G^{pma}$ {G@$G^{pma}$} of $\g G$ (we shall also use the negative completion $\g G^{nma}$).
 We know that $\qi(\shk): \g G(\shk) \to \g G^{pma}(\shk)$ is injective for any field $\shk$ \cite[Prop.
 3.13]{R16}, so we consider $G$ as a subgroup of $ \g G^{pma}(\shk)$.
-Actually $ \g G^{pma}$ is the Kac-Moody group defined by Olivier Mathieu in \cite{Ma89}. as a functor on the category of rings; we refer here to \cite[\S 3]{R16}.
-It is not easy to define this group (\cf \cite[3.6]{R16}) but it is easier for some subgroups:
+Actually $ \g G^{pma}$ is the Kac-Moody group defined by Olivier Mathieu in \cite{Ma89} as a functor on the category of rings; we refer here to \cite[\S 3]{R16}.
+This group is hard to define.
+However the following important subgroups have simpler definitions.

 One starts with the split Kac-Moody algebra $\g g_{\Z}$ over $\Z$ (see \cite[Definition 7.5]{Mar18} for the definition of $\g g_\Z$), with system of (real or imaginary) roots $\QD=\QD^+\sqcup\QD^-\subset Q$ (see \cite[1.2.2]{Kum02} for the definition of $\Delta$).
 We have $\Phi\subset \Delta$.
 The elements of $\Phi=\Delta_{re}$ are called real roots and the elements of $\Delta_{im}= \Delta\setminus \Phi$ {D@$\Delta$, $\Delta_{re}$, $\Delta_{im}$} are called imaginary roots.
 To each $\qa\in\QD$ is associated a subgroup $\g U_{\qa}$.